Active-passive and Active-active: Sophos Firewall doesn't support active-passive and active-active HA for the following:

 Backup and restore

-The list below details the behavior when you restore a backup to a device running in HA.
+Here's the behavior when you restore a backup to a device running in HA mode.

-- If a backup without HA configuration is restored (after configuring HA), HA is disabled, and the primary device will be accessible according to the backup configuration, while the auxiliary device will be accessible with the auxiliary admin IP address.
+- If you restore a backup without HA configuration after you configure HA, HA is disabled, and the primary device is accessible according to the backup configuration.
+You can access the auxiliary device using the auxiliary admin IP address.

-- If a backup with HA configuration is restored to a new device or a factory-reset device, HA is disabled for that device.
-You need to repeat the HA configuration process.
+- If you restore a backup with HA configuration to a new device or a factory-reset device, HA is disabled for that device.
+You must configure HA again.

-- If a backup with HA configuration is restored on the primary device, it'll restore the configuration and then restart the primary device.
-It'll then restore the configuration to the auxiliary device and then restart the auxiliary device.
-HA will be restored automatically, and no additional configuration is required.
+- If you restore a backup with HA configuration on the primary device, the operation restores the configuration and then restarts the primary device.
+It then restores the configuration to the auxiliary device and then restarts it.
+HA is restored automatically, and no additional configuration is required.

 No failover will take place during the backup restoration.
 This will cause downtime.